 Enter tax amounts on lines 7a-7g that result from current or prior period adjustments.
-Use parentheses (if possible) to show an adjustment that decreases the total taxes shown on line 6.
-Otherwise, use a minus sign.
+Use a minus sign (if possible) to show an adjustment that decreases the total taxes shown on line 6.
 Do not enter an amount on line 7f or line 7g unless the IRS has sent you a notice instructing you to do so.